Architecture CV and Covering Letters

 Your CV and cover letter.

 With the construction sector being hit hard over the last couple of years, opportunities within architectural practices are in short supply.
-For that reason alone, making sure your CV and cover letter stand out has never been so important.
+For that reason alone, making sure your CV and covering letters stand out has never been so important.
+Covering letters are essential to showcase your qualifications.

 First and foremost, your CV needs to capture the attention of the reader; and then show, quickly, that you are the best person for the job.
 Your cover letter should give the recruiter a little bit more insight into who you are, both as a candidate and a person.